trrei/radix-example-workshop-2/docs/workshop.md

 ### 2.4.1 Create an app in Azure AD

 1. Go through an example (whole class use same app)
-1. Explain scenarios OAuth proxy is fittet for, and where it is not
+1. Explain scenarios OAuth proxy can be used and where it cannot

 ### 2.4.2 Update radixconfig with oauth_proxy